The Best Way to Clean Air Filter of Your Motorcycle

 It is important to dry out the air filter thoroughly because any water that is locked in may cause your engine to under perform or worse yet, fail.

 Use an air compressor to dry a foam air filter faster.
-On the other hand, a fabric air filter will dry faster if you swirl and toss it into mid-air a few times.
+Alternatively, a fabric air filter will dry faster if you swirl and toss it into mid-air a few times.

-While the air filter is left aside to further dry, you can give its housing or air box a good cleaning too.
+While the air filter is left aside to dry further, you can give its housing or air box a good cleaning too.
 Lightly spray it with a mild soap detergent, let it sit a while before wiping it down a few times with a clean microfiber or wash cloth.

 6. Oil it

-How to determine which is the best way to clean air filters
+How to determine the best way to clean air filters

 Whether our motorcycles are for transport or fun or both, it is a reflection of our choice of lifestyle.
 The best way to clean and detail is thus a personal preference.
 Nonetheless, you should take into consideration how often they are used, the terrains they are used on and how to best fit their cleaning into your lifestyle.